 This post may contain affiliate links.
 Please read my disclosure policy.

-Baked chicken thighs are my latest go-to dish to make on weeknights.
+Baked quick and easy chicken thigh recipes are my latest go-to dish to make on weeknights.

-This recipe pairs the juicy poultry with a crazy-simple pantry marinade mixed with Dijon mustard, tomato paste and sliced shallots that cook into caramelized sweetness.
+This recipe pairs the juicy poultry with a crazy-simple pantry chicken thigh marinade mixed with Dijon mustard, tomato paste and sliced shallots that cook into caramelized sweetness.